prurph/obsidian-move-tabs/README.md

 ### Manual

 1. Clone this repo into your `<vault>/.obsidian/plugins` directory
+2. In `plugins/obisidian-move-tabs`: `npm install && npm run build`
-2. Enable the plugin: `preferences → Community plugins → toggle slider for "Move Tabs"`
+3. Enable the plugin: `preferences → Community plugins → toggle slider for "Move Tabs"`
-3. (Optional) bind hotkeys to the commands.
+4. (Optional) bind hotkeys to the commands.

 ### Through community plugins